github/opensource.guide/overviews/desktop/index.md

 <a id="intro" title="Intro" class="toc-item"></a>
 Software is at the heart of GitHub — and code is the DNA of software.
 Chances are if you're joining, you've got some code that you might want to push to GitHub.
 And that's a fantastic idea!

-Here's some great reasons to push projects to GitHub:
+Here are some great reasons to push projects to GitHub:

 * **Version Control** — Everything on GitHub is stored in <a href="http://git-scm.com" target="_blank">Git</a>, the best version control system around.
 Version control allows you to  experiment and make mistakes in code without messing up your final product.

-* **Keep your code in one place** — Whether you work on multiple computers or just want to get some old projects off your hard drive, GitHub is the perfect place to store your projects online.
+* **Keep your code in one place** — Whether you work on multiple computers or just want to get some old projects off your computer, GitHub is the perfect place to store your projects online.

 * **Collaboration** — Once your code is on GitHub, you can invite others to work on your code with you.
 Send them a link to help you debug a problem.